Thank you for subscribing

 Deep scratches may need to be repaired by a professional.
 Image: Getty

-How to fix a rusty car scratch
+How to fix and repair a rusty car scratch

 If a scratch goes deep enough to reveal your car’s metal body, it has penetrated through every paintwork layer.
 Air, water, dirt and other particles will start gathering on the metal and will quickly develop into rust.